 In a nutshell, it’s ok if your theme has the feature of the multilevel menu… BUT, DON’T buy it just for that sole reason.

 12. The Demo Website Of Shopify Themes Should Load Quickly

-The best & successful websites load under 3 seconds of time.
+The best & successful websites load in under 3 seconds.

 Slower the website > more people leaving your website > lesser the sales.

 So, always check if the demos provided by the themes sellers are loading quickly or not.

 13. Be Sure To Read The Shopify Theme Developer’s / Seller’s Money Back Guarantee